chaddy10/ct-boilerplate/README.md

 * Include Font Awesome by uncommenting 1 line of code (SASS only).
 * Main navigation, Footer navigation & Sitemap menu already registered.
 Create the menus and assign to the theme location to use.
 * Home template page created and included in Page Template folder within theme.
+* Contact template page created and included in Page Template folder within theme.
+Also includes a separate .scss with styles for contact page.
 * Sitemap template page created and included in Page Template folder within theme.
 Includes code to show sitemap custom menu which can be created in backend.
 * SVG uploads into media library enabled.
 * Post thumbnails support added and add_image_size example in functions.php.